 \section{Background and Perturbation Equations}

-In this appendix, we review how to obtain the perturbation equations of a slowly-rotating, tidally deformed elastic star with a static, spherically symmetric, and sheared background.
-We introduce metric perturbations $\delta\omega$, $\delta h$, $\delta k$, and $\delta m$, up to the second order in slow-rotation, to the metric ansatz of a static, spherically symmetric star in the Schwarzschild coordinates $(t,\Bar{r},\theta,\phi)$~\cite{Yagi:2013awa,Yagi:2015hda}:
+In this appendix, we review how to obtain the perturbation equations of a slowly rotating, tidally deformed elastic star with a static, spherically symmetric, and sheared background.
+We introduce metric perturbations $\delta\omega$, $\delta h$, $\delta k$, and $\delta m$, up to the second order in slow rotation, to the metric ansatz of a static, spherically symmetric star in the Schwarzschild coordinates $(t,\Bar{r},\theta,\phi)$~\cite{Yagi:2013awa,Yagi:2015hda},